 We call this process, where two addresses pay each other by adjusting the balances of trust lines in between them, "rippling".
 This is a useful and important feature of the XRP Ledger.
 Rippling occurs when addresses are linked by trust lines that use the same currency code.
 The issuer does not need to be the same: in fact, larger chains always involve changing issuers.

 Non-issuing accounts, especially liquidity providers who may hold balances from different issuers with different fees and policies, usually do not want their balances to ripple.

 The No Ripple flag is a setting on a trust line.
-When two trust lines both have No Ripple enabled by the same address, payments from third parties cannot "ripple" through that address on those trust lines.
-This protects liquidity providers from having balances shift unexpectedly between different issuers of the same currency.
+When two trust lines both have No Ripple enabled by the same address, payments from third parties cannot ripple through that address on those trust lines.
+This protects liquidity providers from having balances shift unexpectedly between different issuers using the same currency code.